csobecks/PythonAutoMouse/README.md

 # PythonAutoMouse
 Auto mouse mover using python.

-need to pip install pyautogui\n executable will run the code if you don't want to install that.
+need to pip install pyautogui

+executable will run the code if you don't want to install that.